robertbashamphd/SecondChanceGuessing/README.md

 # SecondChanceGuessing
+This is the code listing of algorithms used in the paper:

-Algorithms used in the paper "An Evaluation of the Effectiveness of the Second Chance Protocol for Reducing Underperformance During Intellectual Testing", Robert B. Basham and Katharine E. St. Jules, under review, October 2022.
+Basham, R. B. & St. Jules, K. E. (2022).
+An Evaluation of the Effectiveness of the Second Chance Protocol for Reducing Underperformance During Intellectual Testing [Manuscript submitted for publication].
+Northwest Psychometric Research Institute, Portland, OR, USA.

-This will generate the distribution of false positives (FPs), aka lucky guesses, under the specified circumstances.
-The distribution is returned as a Pythong dictionary, structured as {NFP: frequency}.
+This code will generate the distribution of false positives (FPs), "lucky guesses", under the specified circumstances.
+The distribution is returned as a Python dictionary, structured as {n_fp: frequency}.
 See comments and docstrings for further details about using the algorithms.

+Right-click on the "SecondChanceGuessing" title, above, to copy the link to this repository, which can be used to download it into your IDE.
+For example, if using PyCharm, create a new project then navigate to VCS/Get From Version Control...

 This is free software, per GNU.